 Economic situation Sound economic basis

-Agriculture is the most employment-intensive and the second-largest sector of the economy, providing a living for some 50 to 60 per cent of the working population.
-And it accounts for 34 per cent of GDP.
-Tea, coffee and cut flowers are the country's main exports.
-Also very important in economic terms is the services sector – in particular the IT sector and tourism –, which in 2019 generated 43 per cent of the country's GDP.
+Agriculture is the most employment-intensive sector of the economy, providing a living for some 50 to 60 per cent of the working population.
+The country's main exports include tea, coffee and cut flowers.
+The services sector also plays an important role in the economy – especially IT and tourism.

 East African Community

-Kenya is a founding member of, as well as a driving force behind, the East African Community (EAC) – to which Tanzania, Uganda, Rwanda, Burundi and South Sudan also belong.
-Since 2010, these six countries have maintained a common market, with free movement of goods and people for the over 180 million inhabitants living within their borders.
+Kenya is a founding member of, and a driving force behind, the East African Community (EAC) – the other members being Tanzania, Uganda, Rwanda, Burundi, South Sudan, and the Democratic Republic of the Congo.
+In 2022, Kenya chaired the EAC and worked hard to advance the accession of the DR Congo and to make progress on economic integration.
+Since 2010, the EAC member countries have maintained a common market, with free movement of goods and people for the over 180 million inhabitants living within their borders.
 The EAC's long-term goal is political union, with a common currency, along the lines of the EU.